 While there remains no confirmation in paper documents as to which source Ethel employed for metalsmithing for the two small chapel window grills, several factors point to Voss Metals.
 Upon examination of the historic photographs, Ted Voss of Ted Voss Metals, Inc. indicated the ironwork was recognizable work in the style of his grandfather Theo.
 In particular the scroll work design was cited.
 It may be further noted the Maverick Carter House has several Voss Metal Works fireplace screens and other commissions from the mid-1920s, prior patronage further indicating the likelihood the metalwork originated from Theo.

 In 2020 efforts to restore the chapel windows to their original design commenced with Luis Elizondo of My Three Sons.
 Luis, experienced in historical architecture millwork, restored and recreated several doors and windows for the Fulton Mansion and the La Salle County Courthouse among other historic buildings.
 Metal frames were fitted after returning the windows into their original frame design with numerous glass panes and wood grilles.
 Recreations of the metal ironwork grills and rooftop crosses were completed in 2021 by Ted Voss and his son Garrett Voss.
-To recreate the designs, photographs and the sole remaining cross are to be used as templates and references.
+To recreate the designs, photographs and the sole remaining cross were used as templates and references.
 Together Ted and Garrett reproduced the same scrolls made by Theo Voss in the 1930s.
 Both Ted and Garrett maintain the family business and tradition with wide recognition and acclaim throughout the country.

 For additional reading please see: